STM32 GPIO Input Configuration – Read Button State Using Registers (F1 & F4 Series)

 This completes the GPIO Configuration for the F1 Series

-How to Read the Pin State
+How to Read STM32 GPIO Pin State Using IDR (Input Data Register)

 To read the state of the pin, we will check the Input Data Register (IDR)